daquilino/Psychic-Game/README.md

 # Psychic-Game
-Homework #3 Feb 04, 2017 - Psychic Game - Create a game using HTML and Javascript with the following criteria.
+Psychic Game - Create a game using HTML and Javascript with the following criteria.

 The app randomly picks a letter, and the user has to guess which letter the app chose.
 Put the following text on your page: